 The government will apply a 10% top up to the funds you have in your account.

 If you don’t have enough funds, you just pay 5% of the outstanding balance and the government will pay the rest.
 This is up to the funding band maximum allocated to each specific apprenticeship.

 For apprentices that started before 1 April 2019, you need to contribute 10%.

 If you exceed the funding band maximum, you’ll need to pay all the additional costs.

 If you don’t already have an account, find out how to set up an apprenticeship service account as an employer.

 Incentive payments for hiring a new apprentice

 To help businesses offer new apprenticeships, we have increased incentive payments for employers hiring a new apprentice from 1 April 2021 to 30 September 2021.

-Employers will receive £3,000 for new apprentices of any age who join their organisation from 1 April 2021 to 30 September 2021.
+Employers can apply for a payment of £3000 for new apprentices of any age who have an employment start date of 1 April 2021 to 30 September 2021.